seed-labs/seed-emulator/examples/DDD-Blockchain-Examples/D01-blockchain-chainlink/README.md

         emu.addBinding(Binding(cnode, filter = Filter(asn=asn, nodeName='host_2')))
         i = i + 1
     ```
+    In the above code, we are creating multiple chainlink server nodes each associated with different autonoumous system (ASNs).
+For each server we are assigning the server instance chainlink.install(cnode) to c_normal, specifying the virtual node cnode named 'chainlink_server_{}'.format(i).

+    The following essential functions are used to set up the Chainlink server:
+    - `setRPCbyEthNodeName('eth{}'.format(i))`: This function configures the Ethereum RPC address for the Chainlink server.
+The function requires the node name of the Ethereum node to which the Chainlink server will be listening through the websocket and interacting with the blockchain.
-    In the above code, it creates multiple chainlink server nodes each associated with different autonomous system numbers (ASNs).
-For each server, we set up the Ethereum RPC connection using `setRPCbyEthNodeName('eth{i}')`, which links each Chainlink server to a specific Ethereum node.
-We have to make sure the websocket for that Ethereum node is enabled. `setInitNodeIP()` is used to set the IP address of the Chainlink initializer server.
-This is necessary for the Chainlink server to get the LINK token address and send the deployed oracle contract address to be displayed on the Chainlink Init server. `setFaucetServerInfo()` is used to set the faucet server information for the Chainlink server. `setUsernameAndPassword()` is used to set the username and password for the Chainlink server default is `seed@seed.com` and `Seed@emulator123`.
-The display name of the virtual node is set to 'Chainlink-{i}' to help identify the node within the emulated network.
+    - `setInitNodeIP("chainlink_init_server")`: This function sets the IP address of the Chainlink initializer server.
+This is necessary for the Chainlink server to get the LINK token address and send the deployed oracle contract address to be displayed on the Chainlink Init server.
+    - `setFaucetServerInfo(vnode = 'faucet', port = 80)`: This function sets up the faucet server information for the Chainlink server.
+The faucet server is used to fund the Chainlink server with ETH tokens.
+The function requires the virtual node name of the faucet server and the port number.

+    Additionaly, these are the API functions that are avilable for configuration:
+    - `setUsernameAndPassword(username = '<username>', password = '<password>')`: This function sets the username and password for the Chainlink server.
+The default username is 'seed@seed.com' and the default password is 'Seed@emulator123'.
+The username must be a valid email address and password must be between 16 to 50 characters.

     Finally, a network binding is established for each Chainlink server to a host node identified by ASN and node name 'host_2'.

 8. Once you have completed the installation and configuration the Chainlink initializer and Chainlink node, you can add the Chainlink Service layer to the emulation.
 Additionaly we have to add the blockchain and faucet layers to the emulation.:
     ```python